 Explore the NBA Draft 2024 with our free NBA Mock Draft Simulator & be the GM of your favorite NBA team.

-Draymond Green could not seem to care less when the Houston Rockets faithful began trolling him.
-Late in the third quarter while jostling with Tari Eason before a jump ball, he egged on the crowd to keep doing what it was doing.
+Draymond Green was not bothered by the chants.
+Late in the third quarter, while jostling with Tari Eason before a jump ball, he egged on the crowd to keep doing what it was doing.

 Fans react to Steve Kerr urging fans to stop using profanity against Draymond Green

 “You expect more discretion?
-We’re talking about the dirtiest player in the NBA in 20 years, swinging his arms like a psychopath and everyone’s heads, nah man.”
+We’re talking about the dirtiest player in the NBA in 20 years, swinging his arms like a psychopath and everyone’s heads, nah man,” one fan said.

 One fan said: